Directions

 - Add in coconut cream and stir it well.

-- Then add in pandan extract.
+- Then add in about 1 tbsp of the pandan extract.
 Continue to whisk gently every few minutes so the sides do not burn.

 - Keep stirring with a whisk periodically until it starts to thicken.
 This will take around 40-50 mins.

-- Once it reached your desired consistency, take it off the heat and pour into sterilised air-tight jars.
+- Once it reaches desired consistency, take it off the heat and pour into sterilised air-tight jars.

 - Once cooled, keep chilled in the refrigerator.